What Is A Medicare Part D Coverage Gap (Donut Hole)?

 Most drug plans currently have a coverage gap, also called a “donut hole.”
 It sets a temporary limit on what your plan will pay for medications.
 Check to see if your medications will still be covered during the coverage gap or if your Part D plan has added benefits in the gap.
 The Medicare Part D 2023 limit is $4,660.
 While in the coverage gap, you are responsible for a percentage of the cost of your drugs.

 If you don’t sign up for a Part D plan when you’re first eligible, or you’ve gone 63 days or more without creditable drug coverage after your IEP, you’ll pay a monthly late enrollment Medicare Part D penalty while you have Part D coverage.
 While the fee is typically only a few dollars each month, it can add up over time.

 Getting Help With Medicare Part D Costs

-Costs for Medicare Part D can vary, and for those who need help, there is assistance available. is a federal program that helps with Medicare Part D costs.
+Costs for Medicare Part D can vary, and for those who need help, there is assistance available.
+Extra Help is a federal program that helps with Medicare Part D costs.
 Depending on your financial situation, it can pay for some or all of your prescription drug coverage.
-Extra Help

 Other Ways To Pay For Medicare Part D Costs

 When researching your Part D plans, look at everything you pay for Medicare.
-For example, you may find that a or Part C can help you save.
+For example, you may find that a Medicare Advantage plan or Part C can help you save.
 Many Medicare Advantage plans include prescription drug coverage as well as other benefits that give you bundled savings.
-Medicare Advantage plan

-When you look at all Part D plans that fit your drug coverage needs.
-Compare them with your sign up for Medicare, and see what works for you.
-Medicare costs
+When you sign up for Medicare, look at all Part D plans that fit your drug coverage needs.
+Compare them with your Medicare costs and see what works for you.